-There are currently no open positions on the Board.
+There are 2 open positions on the Board from 26 October 2019.

 If you are an active ESGCT member interested in helping us to grow the society and increase our influence on the European research stage you are encouraged to nominate yourself or another ESGCT member to join the ESGCT Board when positions become available.